Dear New Mom,

 Your kitty is initiating play with you.
 Cats often play fetch with their people where the person throws a ball of tin foil or paper and kitty chases it, catches it and brings it back to you between his teeth.
 I suspect that this is related to that.
 Your cat has likely built a very positive association with the socks.
 So what to do?
 I recommend that you cover up the socks or substitute them for something less messy.
 You have a good kitty there, keep me posted.
 Simba

-We just got a new kitten, 6 weeks old.
+We just got a new kitten, 6-weeks-old.
 The prior owners say that he was off a bottle and eating chicken and beef.
 We tried cat food and that was a failure.
 We then tried chicken-flavored food, it worked for a while, but now he will not eat it.
 He constantly "meows", runs, scratches, and never wants to sleep.
-We are at our wits end.
-We've fallen in love with our new kitten, but because of his behavior you are HIS last hope.
+We are at our wits end. we have fallen in love with our new kitten, but because of his behavior you are HIS last hope.
 Can you please help us? - Meowing for Help

 Dear Meowing for Help,